Morlakswrath/Charter-Sailboat-Company/README.md

 Key components of the project include:

     Entity-Relationship Diagram (ERD): I developed an ERD that captures all necessary entities, including boats, owners, customers, charters, and maintenance activities.
-The ERD is meant to help more technical stakeholders to better visualize the relationships between entities.
+The ERD is meant to help more technical stakeholders to better visualize entities' relationships.

     Relational Schema: The logical design was normalized to ensure efficiency and scalability.
 This schema structure was normalized in 3rd normal form.

-    Workflow Diagram: A workflow diagram was created to visualize the business process, from customer booking to boat returns, and customer reports.
+    Workflow Diagram: A workflow diagram was created to visualize the business process, from customer booking, boat returns, and customer reports.
 This also lays a foundation for an application.

     Dashboard using Power BI: To provide actionable insights for decision-making, I developed a Power BI dashboard.
 This dashboard visually represents key metrics such as charter frequency, boat utilization rates, and yearly sales.

     MySQL Database: The underlying database was implemented in MySQL, where I created tables, relationships, and appropriate constraints.
 I also ensured the system enforced important business rules, such as preventing overbooking, preventing customers with large outstanding balances from booking, and calculating penalties for late returns.

-The database can be set up by importing
+The database can be set up by importing the Full_Script.sql file to a MySQL-compatible development environment.
+I used MySQL Workbench.
+Alternatively, you can run the seperate files in order being Create_Table_Script -> Insert_Data -> Procedure_Script